scummvm/scummvm/doc/docportal/index.rst

 The games!
 ============

 One of the most commonly asked questions we get is, "Where do I get the games??".
 If you still have your old floppy discs and CDs lying around (and have a way to read them!), then you can use the game files from these original discs.
+For a list of which files you need for each game, check out the `Datafiles page <https://wiki.scummvm.org/index.php?title=Datafiles>`__ on our wiki.

-If you haven't had a floppy disc or even a CD in your possession for a while, there are a few freeware games available for download `on our website <scummvm.org/downloads>`_, or there are digital distributors such as `GOG.com <gog.com>`_ and `Steam <https://store.steampowered.com/>`_.
-See the compatibility list on our `website <https://www.scummvm.org/compatibility/>`_ and the Supported Games section on our `wiki <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_ before you buy a game, to ensure it can run with ScummVM.
+If you haven't had a floppy disc or even a CD in your possession for a while, there are a few freeware games available for download on our website's `Downloads page <scummvm.org/downloads>`_, or there are digital distributors such as `GOG.com <gog.com>`_ and `Steam <https://store.steampowered.com/>`_.
+See the `compatibility list <https://www.scummvm.org/compatibility/>`_ on our website and the `Supported Games page <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_ on our wiki before you buy a game, to ensure it can run with ScummVM.

 Advanced options